 Coaches make communication comfortable and meet youth where they prefer.
-Coaches travel to meet young people wherever they feel most comfortable - in the community, their home, a pizza joint, etc. This facilitates a more casual conversation and allows the young person to begin the process of building trust.
+Coaches travel to meet young people wherever they feel most comfortable - when possible, that means meeting in the community, their home, a pizza joint, etc. This facilitates a more casual conversation and allows the young person to begin the process of building trust.

-TIP!
-The best conversations tend to happen over food!
+TIPI The best conversations tend to happen over food!
+Your agency should have funding for food and fun activities.